The Electrical Safety Standards in the Private Rented Sector (ENGLAND) Regulations 2020

 Private rented sector news

 We also provide email bulletins for landlords, property managers and letting agents to update on the latest national and local news in relation to the private-rented sector.

 Private rented sector news issue June 2018 is the most recent edition.
-If you would like to be receive these please contact us.
+If you would like to be receive a copy, please contact firstname.lastname@example.org.

 Rights and responsibilities